 Greetings in Christ!
 Thank you for considering enrollment of your child(ren) in our Academy.
 Paideia is a Greek word meaning to train, instruct, educate, enculturate.
-We here at Paideia Classical Academy would like to invite you to join us in the amazing task of instructing your children in the love of Truth, the beautiful and the good!
+We here at Paideia Classical Academy would like to invite you to join us in the amazing task of instructing your children in the love of the Good, the True, and the Beautiful!

 We recommend that you browse our website for some great informational articles on Christian classical education, stewardship of the earth and organics.
 We believe that raising a well-educated, cultured, responsible, noble and virtuous human being is our duty for our children and our world.
 We encourage you to envision what kind of adult your child will be according to the environment he is being raised in.
 We use Christian Paideia as exhorted by St. Paul in Ephesians 6:4: “Bring up children in the training and admonition of the Lord.”

-We leave you with these quotes for you to ponder:
+We leave you with these quotes to ponder:

 Thank you for your interest in our school!